 Finally, I learned about the co-op model of Qubi.
 It’s also a payback model, usually for an urgent need but is usually invests in a new business, with the intention of a return on that investment.
 And ROI.
 The Qubi participants are like shareholders of the new business.
 They help the new entrepreneur get going and then the entrepreneur has a responsibility of succeeding and accountability to her shareholders.

-So, you see, economic empowerment is not a new concept in our community, perhaps the framework and the vernacular is, but we’ve been giving in circles for a while.
 If we make a more conscious effort in giving where we can see the most impact, perhaps we can make a bigger change in our communities on issues that directly affect us.
 As RISE steps into this space, we invite you to join us in creating a culturally relevant, economically empowering, and meaningful gift giving program for our sisters and for our community.